The CNBC Graduate Training Program consists of 4 required areas: Core Courses, Brain Bags, Ethics Education, and the CNBC Retreat.

 - Participation in another ethics training program that is accepted by the student's doctoral program or home department.

-- Participation in the CNBC's Ethics Roundtable program, described below.
+- Participation in all three of the Brain Bags in the CNBC's Ethics Roundtable program, described below.

 CNBC Ethics Roundtable